Twice Bitten Double IPA

 Dry hopping is the process of adding hops to a beer which will impart more hop flavor and aroma in your beer.

-1. At day 7 of Fermentation you will add the remaining packet of Simcoe hops and the ½ packets of Cascade and Columbus.
+1. At day 7 of Fermentation you will add the remaining ½ packets of Cascade, Simcoe and Columbus.
 Using clean scissors open each packet of hops.
 Carefully remove the lid from your fermenter and dump the pellet hops in.
 Quickly close the lid.

 STEP 4: Bottling & Carbonating

 After 14 days, taste a small sample to determine if the beer is fully fermented and ready to bottle.
 If it tastes like flat beer, it is ready.
 If it’s sweet, then it’s not ready.
 Let it ferment for 3 more days (17 total).
 At this point, it is time to bottle.
 Do not let it sit in the fermenter for longer than 24 days total.